MixMaster32305/ipsum/README.md

 # Commands

 ### `nmap`
 Scans a public or lan IP for ports.
 Will report both forwarded and internal ports.
-Scanning lan IPs uses a jump file and thus require metax to be loaded first through [jump]
+Scanning lan IPs uses a jump file which are deleted once used.
 ```
 nmap [ip address]
 ```